SaptarshiSarkar12/Drifty/Website/app/docs/Development/macOS Docker Build Instructions.md

   ```
 - When XQuartz loads, you will see a window that looks like this:
   ![XQuartz initial window](https://github.com/user-attachments/assets/762bacba-7770-4590-8396-93c9bc31ace3)
-- Click on the XQuartz menu at the top left of your screen just next to the Apple logo and select `Settings`.
+- Click on the XQuartz menu at the top-left of your screen just next to the Apple logo and select `Settings`.
 Click on the `Security` tab and then check `Allow connections from network clients` as shown below:
   ![XQuartz Security window](https://github.com/user-attachments/assets/43fba116-030e-47bf-b5a1-17d09dd64e31)

 ### Commands to run the Docker image